Mahdi-Razi-Gandomani/B-Spline-Activations-Continual-Learning/README.md

 When a B-spline activation learns to respond to inputs from a new task, only the control points in the relevant region of the input space need to be updated.
 Control points outside this region remain largely unchanged, preserving the network's response to previous tasks.

-**3. Flexibility Without Excessive Parameterization**
+**2. Flexibility Without Excessive Parameterization**

 Studies on learnable activation functions have shown they allow for "a reduction of the overall size of the network for a given accuracy" due to their flexibility [5].
 Our shared B-spline approach balances this flexibility with parameter efficiency: each layer has only `num_control_points` additional parameters (e.g., 15 parameters for default configuration), compared to KANs which would require this many parameters per edge.

+---

-## Optimal Configuration
+## 5. Configuration

-Based on comprehensive ablations, the recommended B-spline configuration is:
+Based on ablations, the recommended B-spline configuration is:

 ```python
 bSpline(num_control_points=15, degree=1, start_point=-1.0, end_point=1.0, init='relu')